 Financials

-Condensed Interim Consolidated Financial Statements For The Six Months Ended 31 March 2025
+Condensed Interim Consolidated Financial Statements For The Six Months And Full Year Ended 30 September 2025

 Note: Files are in Adobe (PDF) format.